 Do you grow too much basil, have too many seeds, or is your freezer not big enough for your end of season pesto?
 Simply, Crop Swap Australia facilitates the swapping of homegrown produce, seeds and edible plants through local, cashless markets.
 These groups build community, reduce food waste and help people eat better, at a lesser cost.
 Join your local group to meet your neighbours, swap excess produce and fairly barter with like-minded people for fresh, local and delicious goods.
 It’s simple.
 Come along to an event or post a photo to the Facebook group to get more of what you want, and less of what you don’t, without wasting the fruits of your labour – literally.
-To help you get the most out of your garden we also offer growing advice for your specific area & various sustainability focused workshops.
+To help you get the most out of your garden we also offer growing advice via the Crop Swap Australia Facbook page & various sustainability focused workshops.
 Post your trials, tribulations and queries or simply follow along for some inspiration.
 May your gardens be bountiful with excess for swapping.

 Monthly planting videos